adrianhall/adrianhall.github.io/_posts/2024/2024-08-10-easy-exceptions.md

 title:  "Better data validation exceptions with C#"
 date:   2024-08-10
 categories:
-  - dotNET
+  - Tips
 tags:
-  - Tips
+  - csharp
-  - C#
+  - data_validation
 ---

 There are times when I look at code I have written and think to myself "there has to be a better way."
 When I start thinking like this, I start by looking at the documentation - the .NET official documentation is incredibly well written and simple to digest, and the fundamentals section is something I believe every language documentation should aspire to.
 Take exceptions, for example.
 When I started my career in software development, methods were written with a block of validations at the top.
 I couldn't be certain if bad data was going to creep in somewhere, so I checked all arguments religiously.
 Then I added tests for each of those validations.